Ahmed-Ayari/Facebook_Login_Page/README.md

 ## Description
 This project is a replica of the Facebook login page.
 It is designed to mimic the appearance of the official Facebook login page for educational purposes.
-Please note that this project is not affiliated with Facebook and is solely intended for learning and practicing web development skills.
+Please note that this project is not affiliated with Facebook and is solely intended for learning and practising web development skills.

 ## Features
 - Login form: Simulates the login form found on the official Facebook login page.